Momentum and Price to Book investment strategy

 Click image to enlarge

-Best combination – 12 month PI The best way to increase your returns was to combine 12 month PI again with the top 20% of companies with the best 12 month Price index.
-This would have given you a list of companies whose share price has gone up the most over the past year.
+Best combination – 12 month PI The best way to increase your returns was to combine 12 month PI with the 20% of companies with highest Earnings Yield (EBIT/Enterprise Value).
+This would have given you a total return of 802.4%!

 Your second best strategy would have been to combine 12 month Price index with low Price to Book value companies.